 There are lots of craft selling sites that you can use to promote your items.
 Etsy is the best-known craft ‘marketplace’, and lets you put yourself in front of customers who are already interested in crafts.
 But you can also set up your own online shop, which can be done very cheaply – or even for free.

-We’ve got a guide to starting an online shop with everything you need to get started.
+But you’re not just limited to Etsy – we have a whole guide to starting an online shop with everything you need to know about choosing the right shopping platform for your business.
 You could also read our rundown of the top free tools for building a business website.

 Approach retailers

 Bricks-and-mortar retailers are another potential sales route.
-Try starting local.
-Approach shops in your area and ask if they'd be interested in stocking your products.
+Try starting local by approaching shops in your area and asking if they’d be interested in stocking your products.

 Make sure you’re fully prepared before making an approach, as sensible retailers will want to make absolutely sure that your items are of the best possible quality and, most importantly, that they’ll be popular with their customers.